Blonteractor/discord-amibot/CONTRIBUTING.md

 when I have the time.
 If you want any help or have any questions you can reach me on discord.

+## Creating pull requests

+If you are working on an issue or would like to address bugs/add functionality, it is recommended you write your commit messages in the [conventional commit spec](https://www.conventionalcommits.org/en/v1.0.0/) before creating pull requests.

 ## Seting up a local developement envoirement

 ### Prerequisites